Gain sustainable advantage using a capabilities-driven strategy

 Strategy& has conducted several studies to better understand how companies create sustained value.
 Many of the most important findings have been expanded and published as popular articles and top business books including Strategy That Works (Harvard Business Review Press, 2016), which profiles winning companies that have successfully closed the strategy-to-execution gap.
 Here are a few highlights of our research:

 According to Strategy&’s survey of 2,800 executives from companies of various sizes, geographies, and industries:

-- Two out of three respondents admit their company’s capabilities don’t fully support their strategy,
+Two out of three admit their company’s capabilities don’t fully support their strategy.

-- Only one in five are fully confident they have a right to win,
+Only one in five respondents is fully confident in the company’s right to win.

 Coherent companies outperform others in terms of growth and profitability